deepshah1065/CPE487/README.md

 * Submitted our project idea as Plinko

 11/20/2025
-* Began work on the Plinko project by modifying the Pong lab
+* Began working on the Plinko project by modifying the Pong lab
 * Reworked the bat functionality so 8 appeared on the bottom

 11/25/2025
-* Added pegs that were spread out across the screen.
+* Added pegs that were spread out across the screen
 * Reworked the ball so that it would be dropped from the top instead of coming from the bottom

 12/2/2025